We need your help…

 Larger relationships are available through the process of district conferences, the annual meeting where the clubs of the district get to strut their stuff and trade notes with other clubs, and yearly, the new District Governor is installed.
 Socializing and informative meetings are a large part of our districts conference.

-In June of 2008, the Rotary International Conference will be held in Los Angeles.
+In June of 2008, the Rotary International Conference was held in Los Angeles.
 All the clubs in the Los Angeles area will serve as Host Clubs.
 The annual International Convention is a world gathering of Rotarians throughout the world.
 These conferences are a celebration of Rotary International, featuring ”House of Friendship” ‘Home Hospitality” and an opportunity for the Host City to show off their culture, sights of interest The Conference is hosted both in the USA and in International Countries.

 Glendora Rotary has had the distinction of having two District Governors that where members of our Club, having served first as Club Presidents.
 These two gentlemen, Chris Lyman and Wayne Whistler, lead our District with great distinction during their Gubernatorial years.
 It is a great honor for a club to have had not one, but two District Governor’s from our Club.